wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/creating-an-api.md

                 Generate API using Swagger Definition
             </th>
             <td>
-                Selet this option if you want to generate the REST API artifact from an existing Swagger definition (YAML file).
+                Selet this option if you want to generate the REST API artifact from an existing Swagger definition (YAML/JSON file).
 That is, the synapse configuration (XML) of the REST API will be generated using the Swagger definition.
             </td>
         </tr>
         <tr>